Person reviewing digital lending strategy with multiple income stream charts on laptop

 The Income Side of the DTI Equation

 Most borrowers focus on reducing debt when trying to improve DTI, but the income side of the ratio deserves equal attention.
-If you have a rental property, a side business, or quarterly dividend distributions that you have not historically reported on loan applications, start including them now with the documentation to back them up.
+A rental property, a side business, or quarterly dividend distributions that you have not historically reported on loan applications represent untapped qualifying power.
+Start including them now with the documentation to back them up.
 Each verified income source reduces the ratio without requiring you to pay off a single dollar of debt.

 Timing matters here too.
-If you are planning to apply six months from now, that window is enough to close out a small personal loan or pay a credit card balance to zero.
+A six-month window before applying is enough to close out a small personal loan or pay a credit card balance to zero.
 Both reduce your monthly obligation count and your utilization simultaneously.
 The combined effect on DTI and credit score can be substantial, particularly for borrowers currently sitting in the 38–42% DTI range who are close to qualifying for better rate tiers.

 Key Takeaway: Lenders typically require a DTI below 43% for loan approval, with the best rates reserved for borrowers under 36%.
 Eliminating even one monthly obligation before applying, combined with full income documentation, can meaningfully improve both approval odds and rate offers.
 See common credit card debt payoff mistakes to avoid undermining this step.